nh-server/Kurisu/cogs/assistance-cmds/serial.switch.md

 help-desc: Picture to show what the hell a serial is
 ---

-step 1: open System Settings
+Step 1: Open System Settings

-step 2: go to the System tab
+Step 2: Go to the System tab

-step 3: scroll down and press on Serial information
+Step 3: Scroll down and press on Serial information

 Your serial will now be displayed on the screen.